 But what enabled this evolution were creations of human beings: specifically wars, cities, and planes.

-What enabled the evolution of dengue were creations of human beings: specifically wars, cities, and planes.
 Until the 1960s, new strains seldom made it to virgin soil, largely because most travel took place by boat.
 Someone who picked up dengue just before boarding a steamer from Mumbai would arrive in Guangzhou about 17 days later.
 Since the virus’ incubation period is at most two weeks, it couldn’t spread.
 Up until about World War II, the stately pace of travel kept the rate of dengue transmission relatively constrained.
 But then the tempo picked up.

 “What I call the 20th-century pandemic of dengue started in Asia after World War II, when both armies spread throughout the region,” says Duane Gubler, an epidemiologist at Duke-NUS Graduate Medical School in Singapore and one of the world’s foremost dengue experts.
 As the Allies and Axis moved huge phalanxes of troops throughout the Asian and Pacific theaters, the mosquito and the virus tagged along—aegypti in the cargo holds and tires of transport vehicles, the virus in the bodies of soldiers.
 Tight living quarters and the tropical rains made it easy for aegypti to breed, and for the virus to replicate.
 All over the region, these movements brought the four dengue strains into areas that previously only had one.
 By the time the Paris Peace Treaties were signed, aegypti had colonized Asia.